The Monopoly jail rules are some of the most confusing in the game. That’s why you’re here, right?

 How do players end up in jail in Monopoly?

-There are three ways that you might end up in jail in Monopoly.
-These are:
+There are three ways you could end up in jail in Monopoly:

 - You land on the ‘Go To Jail’ space

-- You draw a Chance or Community Chest card that instructs you to go to jail
+- You draw a Chance or Community Chest card that tells you to go to jail

 - You roll doubles three times in a row

 When you land on the jail space, you are not in jail – you’re ‘just visiting’ and should place your token to the side of the space.

 What happens when you go to jail in Monopoly?